Advertisement

 Visit Vietnam now

 At my Hoi An stay I realised that I am blessed to be in Vietnam, that certain restrictions and a slow re-opening makes life more difficult for tourists.
 These restrictions also come with a silver lining for the ones that do make the effort.
 Enjoy things without the crowds, and support people and businesses that really need it.
-I was already too late with regards to where in the past 3 months I have experienced peak tourism coming back again quicker than I thought.
+I was already too late with regards to Thailand where in the past 3 months I have experienced peak tourism coming back again quicker than I thought.

 Go now to Vietnam or within the next few months and you will be rewarded.